OpenDataology/website/content/en/docs/distributions/gke/troubleshooting-gke.md

 ### Fixing the problem

-If you have any redundant Kubeflow deployments, you can delete them using the [Deployment Manager](https://cloud.google.com/deployment-manager/docs/).
+If you have any redundant OpenDataology deployments, you can delete them using the [Deployment Manager](https://cloud.google.com/deployment-manager/docs/).

 Alternatively, you can request more backend services quota on the Google Cloud Console.